COOKIE-POLICE/godot-material-footsteps/README.md

   <img src="addons/godot_material_footsteps/assets/editor_icons/icon.png"alt="Godot Material Footsteps Icon", width="128"height="128"/>
 </p>

 A Godot 3D addon for automatically playing footstep sounds based on the material a character walks on.
-This addon uses a simple meta data solution.
+This addon supports mainly a metadata-based solution, but it also supports GridMap.

 [Check it out on Godot Asset Library!](https://godotengine.org/asset-library/asset/4122)